-In order to preserve the urban fabric of the D-1 District, no building may be demolished, in whole or in part, until the Downtown Design Review Committee or the Capital Center Commission, as applicable, has granted a waiver to demolish the building and has approved plans for new construction.
+In order to preserve the urban fabric of the D-1 District, no building may be demolished, in whole or in part, until the Downtown Design Review Committee has granted a waiver to demolish the building and has approved plans for new construction.
 The review process for demolition waivers is contained in the development review regulations adopted by the City Plan Commission.